donovanglover/donovan.is/content/web.md

 ## Contact

-If you're interested in hiring me, contact me with the icons below.
+Need an experienced web developer for your next project?
+Contact me with the icons below.